wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 summary: Run PromQL queries in the Wavefront Query Editor
 ---

 Starting with release 2020.26, Wavefront has supported PromQL queries.
-In release 2020-46.x, we added admin-level preferences and a query line GUI.
+In release 2020-46.x, we added admin-level organization settings and a query line GUI that includes a translation option.
 Here's what's supported:
 * Administrators have control over user defaults:
   - Administrators can set the Organization Settings New User Defaults to allow users to write queries in PromQL.
   - If queries in PromQL are enabled, administrators can set other options.